- ETV cannot provide funding to programs that are not accredited,

 Forms you must complete:

 - Application – You must complete an application every year to receive ETV funds.
 We must have this an updated application in order for the student to receive funds.
-On the application, you will provide demographic information, contact information, information,
+On the application, you will provide demographic information, contact information, and school information

 - Educational Agreement – This form outlines criteria you must follow to receive and keep ETV funding.
 You must initial by each agreement and sign the bottom of the form